 College Level Examination Program (CLEP) and Dantes (DSST) credit by examination options

 Tests are offered in a variety of subject areas.
 Appointments are made on an individual basis by calling 208-467-8463 or sending an email to studenttesting(at)nnu.edu.
 CLEP and DSST charge an $80 fee per exam.
 NNU's proctor fee is $40 per exam.

 Bachelor of Arts: Applied Studies

 This program leads to the Bachelor of Arts degree.
 It provides students with a broad program including course work in an applied area coupled with course work in the humanities, in social sciences, and in mathematics and sciences.
-The program is administered by the Director of Academic Advising in conjunction with major advisors.
+The program is administered by the Director of the Center for Academic Success and Advising (CASA) in conjunction with major advisors.